California Institute of the Arts

 - The Herb Alpert School of Music at CalArts

-With about 30% of all student of CalArts, the biggest one of them is The School of Film/Video.
+With about 30% of all students of CalArts, the biggest one of them is The School of Film/Video.

 California Institute of the Arts (CalArts) has many alumni well-known animators and producers in the business.
 Tim Burton, Mark Andrews, Eric Darnell, or Mark Osborne are just a few examples of the school’s famous alumni.
 Many of the biggest animation companies such as Pixar or Disney are known to have animators graduated from CalArts.
 There is a list of famous CalArts graduates; here.